-Despite this, the overview of the fitness industry are almost the same in both certifications, which suggests that they are both up to date and relevant to the modern fitness professional.
+Despite this, the overview of the fitness industry is almost the same in both certifications, which suggests that they are both up-to-date and relevant to the modern fitness professional.

 The scopes of practice of the personal trainer are also virtually identical in both certifications.

 Each book also includes a section on other health and fitness professionals such as registered dieticians, chiropractors, and medical doctors, and the relevant education and scopes of practice for each.

 This section is key because you need to know when and to who to refer your clients when issues come up beyond your scope of practice.

 Given that each certification qualifies you on paper for the same job, the scope of practice sections should not differ regardless of your intended use for the CPT.